My partner is obsessed with getting pregnant. She gets more upset each month. Is this normal?

-I work with pesticides.
-Can they affect my fertility?
+Can working with pesticides affect my fertility?

 Some types of work do carry health risks and can make a difference to a man's sperm.
-You will need to get the facts about the products that you are using.
+You will need to get the facts about the specific products that you are using.
 The best way is to contact the manufacturer directly, or if you are employed, ask your company’s health and safety officer.

 - Macdonald S, Magill-Cuerden J, Mayes’ midwifery, fourteenth edition, Edinburgh Bailliere Tindall Elsevier, 2012

 - Marshburn PB et al, A short period of ejaculatory abstinence before intrauterine insemination is associated with higher pregnancy rates, Fertility and Sterility 2010; 93(1): 286–88

 - National Institute for Health and Care Excellence, Fertility: assessment and treatment for people with fertility problems, clinical guideline 156, London NICE, 2013